This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Registration Fee: RM 1,000

-• Royal Malaysian Customs (RMCD): Compulsory if the annual taxable turnover exceeds the RM500,000 threshold
+• Royal Malaysian Customs Department (RMCD) – Mandatory if annual taxable turnover exceeds RM500,000

 • Inland Revenue Board of Malaysia (IRBM)

-• Employee Provident Fund (EPF) & Social Security Organisation (SOCSO): Compulsory when first employee is hired
+• Employees Provident Fund (EPF) – Required when hiring the first employee

-• Every Malaysia’s company must determine its financial year-end (“FYE”), which is not necessarily to be on 31st of December.
+• Every Malaysian company must determine its financial year-end (“FYE”), which is not necessarily to be on the 31st of December.

-• It is a mandatory requirement that each company must prepare its financial statements.
-The financial statement has to be audited by approved auditors in Malaysia within eighteen months from the date of its incorporation (and in subsequent years – within six months of its financial year-end).
+• Each company must prepare its financial auditors in Malaysia within 18 months of the date of incorporation (and in subsequent years, within 6 months of the financial year-end.

 2. Annual general meeting (“AGM”)

-Only public limited companies are required to hold AGM while private limited companies are exempted from this requirement.
+• Only public limited companies are required to hold an Annual General Meeting (AGM).

 3. Annual returns (“AR”)

-• A Malaysian is obliged any is compulsory to lodge the AR within 30 days from the anniversary of the date of its incorporation.
+• A Malaysian is obliged to lodge the AR within 30 days of the anniversary of its incorporation.

-• An AR entails company information including registered office address, nature of its business, particulars of indebtedness, company’s directors and secretary, auditors and list of its members.
+• An AR entails company information An AR entails company information, including the registered office address, nature of its business, particulars of indebtedness, the company’s directors and secretary, auditors, and the list of its members.

-The filing of company’s tax return has to be done to IRB within seven months from the financial year end.
+• The tax return must be submitted within 7 months from the company’s financial year end (FYE).

 1. Striking off

-• The company has no intention to commence or carry on any business.
+• The company has no intention of commencing or carrying on any business.

-• The company does not have any assets or outstanding liabilities (there should be no entries at the registrar of charges).
+• The company does not have any assets or outstanding liabilities.

 • The company does not have outstanding penalties incurred under the Companies Act.